 - Encourage godliness through God-given personality.
 Sometimes we confuse our personality with our spiritual depth, and create an exclusive club of godliness, dismissing anyone who doesn’t fit our own personality type.
 Women who read and talk about theology are “in.”
 Women who don’t like to read are “out,” no matter how much she may be following Christ or learning wisdom.
 Women who plan craft nights or make-up parties for ladies ministry are snubbed as shallow, and their social activities for “immature” Christians.
 By all means we must be about helping women learn and live God’s Word, but sometimes it is helpful to take a deep breath, and ask ourselves what it means for a non-reader to follow Christ.
 We can learn from each other better when we welcome diversity in how we live out the gospel.

 - Bring women together by encouraging texting when they are not physically close.
 Some of my best spiritual encouragement came when my neighbor happened to be a close friend from church.
-When we moved away, I realized that texting replicated some of the regular communication that we shared.
+When we moved away, I realized that texting replicated some of the regular communication that we shared in person.
 Not everyone lives next door to a prayer warrior friend!
 I’ve been challenged to build relationships in my local church through texting, and have discovered that mentoring and community is easier with regular contact.
 Texting is also a way for working women to connect with their sisters in a meaningful way when they have limited time to reach out.

 - Encourage initiative in serving others.
 Individual women should not need special permission or a special class to mentor younger women.
 Anyone can invite a lonely woman over for coffee, or text a mama struggling with depression, or invite a neighbor over to study the Bible together.
 If women believe teaching a class is the only way for mature Christians to teach younger Christians, we will either stifle growth (because there are relatively few teaching positions available in a church), or set women up for discontentment (because they are not reproducing themselves, as God intended them to do).